How to Deal With Past-Due Accounts

 Your credit card account is considered past due once you miss your credit card payment.
-The more past due your account becomes, the more your creditor or lender does to get you to catch up again.
+The longer past due your account gets, the more your creditor or lender does to get you to catch up again.

-You can get your account back on track the quickest by making a lump-sum payment to cover the entire past-due balance.
-The further behind you are, the more your minimum payment will be because of the late fees and interest that have been added to your account.
-This is the easiest way to keep your account from being permanently charged-off and sent to a collection agency.
+You can get your account back on track the fastest by making a lump-sum payment to cover the entire past-due balance.
+This is the easiest way to keep your account from being permanently charged off and sent to a collection agency.
+If you pay it off within 30 days of the initial due date, it may not even hurt your credit report.
+The further behind you are, though, the more your minimum payment will be because of the late fees and interest that have been added to your account.

 Negotiate a Pay for Delete

-If you can afford to pay the past due balance, it’s worth it to ask the creditor if they can re-age your account show the delinquencies no longer appear.
+If you can afford to pay the past-due balance, it’s worth it to ask the creditor if they can re-age your account such that the delinquencies no longer appear.
 Creditors aren’t required to do this, but some will agree if this is the first time you’ve fallen behind on your payments.
+Send a letter to your creditor offering to pay the balance in full in exchange for them removing the delinquency from your credit history.

 Consolidate the Account